NYU-Processor-Design/nyu-core/Documentation/Module-Docs/00_CPU_general_purpose_registers.md

     * Register 0 should always be 0
     * Registers 1 to 31 act like normal, meaning they hold 32 bits
 ### On posedge clk
-  * RS1D outputs value in register indicated by RS1N
+  * rs1d outputs value in register indicated by rs1n
-  * RS2D outputs value in register indicated by RS2N
+  * rs2d outputs value in register indicated by rs2n
-  * If WBE is 1, RDN = value in RDD
+  * If wbe is 1, rdn = value in rdd
 ### Asynchronous active low reset
   * All register values reset to 0